 OmiseGo is a public blockchain which uses a decentralized and an open source network.
 OmiseGo is an extension of the initial company Omise which was founded in 2013.
 OmiseGo was founded by Donnie Harinsut and Jun Hasegawa.
 The project was over 140 million tokens in total.
 OmiseGo is abbreviated as OMG and its tokens are OMG tokens.
 It is seeking to 'unbank the banked' using blockchain and cryptocurrency technology.
 OMG raised 25 million in the Initial Coin Offering (ICO) in 2017.
 OmiseGo's advisors are Gavin Wood and Vitalik Buterin, founders of the Ethereum network.
 The network is freely available to the public and is not owned by Omise the founding company.

 OmiseGo seeks to have a shift in the financial sector by occasioning redistribution and aims to contribute and assist in financial inclusion.
-The network enables payment services and peer to peer value exchanges.
+The network enables payment services and peer-to-peer value exchanges.
 It is done on a global scale and not through localized efforts.
 OMG helps to facilitate unprecedented interchangeability between the decentralized blockchains and the many siloed legacy rails like Papal and Visa.

-OMG solves the problems relating to legacy financial network like monopoly, higher cost for end users and data security risks.
+OMG solves the problems relating to legacy financial networks like monopoly, higher cost for end users and data security risks.
 These problems are caused by centralization of this networks and unilateral control.
 OMG also defines recognized smart contracts code functions because it is an ERC-20 token based on the Ethereum Eco-system.
 It includes accessing general token data or transferring a token.
 OMG allows developers to leverage pre-existing code bases and components which accelerates growth.
 The ERC-20 feature creates uniformity of operations and predictable user experience without developers having to reset, recreate and relaunch blockchains.

 OmiseGo will make a stage for overseeing digital and Fiat currencies with its wallet Software Development Kit (SDK).
 SDK allows developers to code more efficiently and faster.
-It's white-label wallet model is open source and free allowing developers to create their own designs, custom app integrations, and their own style.
+Its white-label wallet model is open source and free allowing developers to create their own designs, custom app integrations, and their own style.
 It could handle reward points, cross wallet transactions, transfers and payments.

 OMG utilizes Proof of Stake (PoS) consensus.
 The OMG wallet is a crucial part of adding blocks in the blockchain and validating them.
 A transaction is required for every transaction on the OMG blockchain and the fee will be distributed as 'stake' among OMG holders.
 Lastly, OmiseGo utilizes a scaling solution called plasma which is co-developed by Vitalik Buterin and Joseph Poon.
 This feature helps to counter the problem of congestion and the number of transactions the network can handle.

-advantages of OMG.
+Advantages of OMG.

-- No bank account needed.
+- No bank account needed

-- Low cost of transactions.
+- Low cost of transactions

-- Decentralized Fiat token custody currencies and network.
+- Decentralized Fiat token custody currencies and network

-- Nationally licensed full reserves.
+- Nationally licensed full reserves

-- Instant settlement.
+- Instant settlement